Frequently Asked Questions (FAQs)

 Proofs and pricing will be sent to the graduate’s mailing and/or email address between the first and second week following graduation.
 Questions regarding your photographs should be directed to the photographer, Grad Images, at (800) 261-2576 or email at email@example.com.

 You may enter the Dee Events Center through the east entrance.
 When you arrive, please be wearing your cap and gown.
-If you have problem with your cap, gown or tassel, you may go to the bookstore alcove in the Dee Events Center between portals 6 and 7 from the hours of 7:00 am and 2:30 pm.
+If you have problem with your cap, gown or tassel, you may go to the Campus Store in the Dee Events Center at portal 8 from the hours of 7:00 am and 3:30 pm.

 Processional lines will form in the upper concourse of the Dee Events Center.
 Please enter the Dee Events Center through the East entrance where ushers will direct you to your place in the processional line.
 Check the signs for your college.